Samsung: 1938–1980

-1970–1990
+1980–2000

 The SPC-1000, introduced in 1982, was Samsung's first personal computer (sold in the South Korean market only) and used an audio cassette tape to load and save data – the floppy drive was optional.

 In 1980, Samsung acquired the Kumi-based Hanguk Jeonja Tongsin and entered telecommunications hardware.
 Its early products were switchboards.
 The facility was developed into the telephone and fax manufacturing systems and became the center of Samsung's mobile phone manufacturing.
-They have produced over 800 million mobile phones to date.
 The company grouped them together under Samsung Electronics in the 1980s.

 After Lee, the founder's death in 1987, Samsung Group was separated into five business groups – Samsung Group, Shinsegae Group, CJ Group, Hansol Group and the JoongAng Group.
 Shinsegae (discount store, department store) was originally part of Samsung Group, separated in the 1990s from the Samsung Group along with CJ Group (Food/Chemicals/Entertainment/logistics), Hansol Group (Paper/Telecom), and the JoongAng Group (Media).
 Today these separated groups are independent and they are not part of or connected to the Samsung Group.
 One Hansol Group representative said, "Only people ignorant of the laws governing the business world could believe something so absurd", adding, "When Hansol separated from the Samsung Group in 1991, it severed all payment guarantees and share-holding ties with Samsung affiliates."
 One Hansol Group source asserted, "Hansol, Shinsegae, and CJ have been under independent management since their respective separations from the Samsung Group".
 One Shinsegae department store executive director said, "Shinsegae has no payment guarantees associated with the Samsung Group".

 In the 1980s, Samsung Electronics began to invest heavily in research and development, investments that were pivotal in pushing the company to the forefront of the global electronics industry.
 In 1982, it built a television assembly plant in Portugal; in 1984, a plant in New York; in 1985, a plant in Tokyo; in 1987, a facility in England; and another facility in Austin, Texas, in 1996.
-As of 2012, Samsung has invested more than US$13 billion in the Austin facility, which operates under the name Samsung Austin Semiconductor.
-This makes the Austin location the largest foreign investment in Texas and one of the largest single foreign investments in the United States.

 In 1987, United States International Trade Commission found that the Samsung Group of South Korea unlawfully sold computer chips in the United States without licenses from the chip inventor, Texas Instruments Inc.